-Dr. Kerwin has been a leading investigator on many clinical trials of novel asthma and allergy medications and has authored over 25 publications on allergy, asthma, and respiratory disease.
-He is a fellow of the American Academy of Allergy, Asthma, and Clinical Immunology, and of the American College of Allergy, Asthma, and Immunology, and a member of the American Thoracic Society, the History of Science Society, and the society for the History of Technology and a member of the Medford Rogue Rotary Club.
+Dr. Kerwin has been a leading investigator on many clinical trials of novel asthma and allergy medications and has authored over 100 publications on COPD, allergy, asthma, and respiratory disease.
+He is a fellow of the American Academy of Allergy, Asthma, and Clinical Immunology, and of the American College of Allergy, Asthma, and Immunology, and a member of the American Thoracic Society, the European Respiratory Society, the American College of Chest Physicians, and the History of Science Society.

 Interests outside of medicine include his wife Karen and their four children, viticulture and wine growing, art and architectural history, reading literature and enjoying the beauty and cultural richness of the Rogue Valley.

 Kevin W. Parks, MD

 Dr. Parks joined our practice in July 2006.
 He graduated with honors in Spanish and Pre-medical education from Brigham Young University in 1997.
 He received his medical degree from the University of California at San Diego in 2001 and subsequently completed internship and residency in internal medicine at the University of North Carolina at Chapel Hill.
 He received his fellowship training in allergy and immunology at Creighton University and is Board certified in both Allergy/Immunology (ABAI) and Internal Medicine (ABIM).
 Dr. Parks currently serves as the medical director of AAC.